 Clark University's Master of Science in Professional Communication degree is designed to provide practical knowledge that can be transferred immediately from the classroom and applied directly on the job.
 Theory is balanced with practice in hands-on, reality-based learning experiences.
 Our students are more confident because they are more competent.
 They are more influential because they are more persuasive.
-And the small class sizes encourage lively interaction in courses structured for adults, taught by disciplined practitioners with advanced degrees who enrich the discussions with a wealth of real-world experience.
+And the small class sizes encourage lively interaction in courses taught by disciplined practitioners with advanced degrees who enrich the discussions with a wealth of real-world experience.

 Thus, the Clark University M.S.P.C. degree truly focuses on the business of communication.
 Our graduates are not artists or theorists; they are communication professionals such as public relations specialists, human resource managers, communication managers, or advertising executives.
 M.S.P.C. students learn the finer points of today's evolving communication field, as well as the vital management skills for career advancement.
 Because the course work is at a challenging, high level, even seasoned professionals find the degree infinitely practical, and immediately applicable to their careers.